Timing of Mexico drug lord's extradition seen as political

 Pena Nieto currently has the lowest approval ratings for any Mexican leader in the polling era.
 Besides his handling of Trump, Mexicans are also angry about corruption, rising drug gang violence and a Jan.
 1 deregulation that led gasoline prices to spike by as much as 20 percent.

-Guzman lawyer Andres Granados accused the government of trying to distract the public.
+Another of Guzman’s lawyer, Andres Granados, accused the government of trying to distract the public.

 “They handled it politically to obscure the situation of the gas price hike,” Granados said.
 “It’s totally political.”